MatiasDW/Buda-Api/Readme.md

 ## Run Tests:
 python -m unittest tests/test_api.py

+# Docker Setup and Usage

+### Building the Docker Container
+- To build a Docker container for this application, ensure you have Docker installed and running on your system.
+Then, execute the following command from the root of the project:

+docker build -t buda-api .

+- This command builds a Docker image named spread-api based on the instructions in your Dockerfile.

+# Running the Application in a Container
+Once the image is built, you can run the application in a Docker container.
+To do so, use the following command: docker run -p 5000:5000 buda-api

+## Notes
+- Ensure the port number specified in the docker run command matches the port on which your application is set to run.
+For any changes in the code or dependencies, you'll need to rebuild the image for them to take effect in the container.

 # FAQ
 ## How can I change the port on which the API runs?
-You can modify the configuration file or set an environment variable to specify a different port.
+- You can modify the configuration file or set an environment variable to specify a different port.

 ## Where can I find more information about the available markets?
-Visit the official Buda.com documentation for an updated list of markets and their IDs.
+- Visit the official Buda.com documentation for an updated list of markets and their IDs.

 # License
-This project is under the MIT License - see the LICENSE.md file for details.
+- This project is under the MIT License - see the LICENSE.md file for details.

 # Contact
-For support, questions, or collaboration, you can reach me at matiasdw8@gmail.com or https://github.com/MatiasDW
+- For support, questions, or collaboration, you can reach me at matiasdw8@gmail.com or https://github.com/MatiasDW

 # Contributions
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+- Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.